 Timeout failures should first be verified by running an MTR to see if there is any routing or packet loss between our probes and your service.
 If the MTR doesn't show any problems, run a dig test against the checks FQDN to see if it's your slow or failed DNS service that's causing the timeout.

 If you're still having trouble determining the cause of an outage, NodePing support is always available and happy to help.
-Send an email to email@example.com with the check label or id and we'll do what we can to help sort it out.
+Send an email to firstname.lastname@example.org with the check label or id and we'll do what we can to help you troubleshoot.